incepter/react-async-states/packages/docs/docs/tutorial/first-steps.md

 <details>
 <summary>Fetching users list automatically on mount codesandbox demo</summary>

-<iframe
-style={{width: '100%', height: '500px', border: 0, borderRadius: 4, overflow: 'hidden'}}
+<iframe style={{width: '100%', height: '500px', border: 0, borderRadius: 4,
+overflow: 'hidden'}}
 src="https://codesandbox.io/embed/react-typescript-forked-ycq7xf?fontsize=14&hidenavigation=1&theme=dark"
-allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts" />
+allow="accelerometer; ambient-light-sensor; camera; encrypted-media;
+geolocation; gyroscope; hid; microphone; midi; payment; usb; vr;
+xr-spatial-tracking"
+sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
+/>

 </details>

+## Fetching the user details
 ### React to dependencies with condition

 Now, let's fetch the user details when typing his id.

 This time, we will be:

-- storing the `userId` in a state variable using react's `useState`.
+- Storing the `userId` in a state variable using react's `useState`.
 - Pass the userId to our `producer` in the `payload`.
 - Only fetch if the userId is `truthy`.
 - Fetch everytime the `userId` changes.